 The Dublin Docklands, where these photos were shot, comprises of an array of derelict buildings.
 Consisting of mostly large empty warehouses, the dilapidated area is a sharp contrast to the high rise office blocks and shiny new buildings right beside it.

-The Pigeon House, more formally known as the Poolbeg plant was built in the early 1900’s and was used for power generation.
-Out of all of the buildings I have been to, the Pigeon House was by far the hardest to find and get in.
-It is tucked away in the heart of a huge […]
+The Pigeon House, more formally known as the Poolbeg plant was built in the early 1900s.
+It’s situated by one of the most beautiful places to walk in Dublin – Sandymount Beach.
+Out of all of the buildings I have been to, the Pigeon House was by far the hardest to find and get in. […]

-This small building situated on the beautiful Killiney Beach is an eyesore.
-Covered in graffiti and home to endless piles of empty beer cans, this long abandoned site is a popular attraction for ‘sessions’ (a gathering of people where copious amounts of alcohol and other substances are consumed).
+This small building situated along the beautiful Killiney Beach is an eyesore.
+Covered in graffiti and home to endless piles of empty beer cans, this long-abandoned site is a popular attraction for ‘sessions’ (a gathering of people where copious amounts of alcohol and other substances are consumed).
+Now, I won’t lie – I have joined […]